Thoughtfulmonkey/switchoffai/src/docs/Not-Consuming-AI/steam.md

 # Steam

-The game markeplace and distribution platform used by both indie developers and large publishers.
+The game marketplace and distribution platform used by both indie developers and large publishers.

 ## Using SteamDB to avoid AI